Lemon Blueberry Pancakes

 Lemon Blueberry Pancakes are fluffy, lemon-scented homemade pancakes studded with fresh blueberries!
 These lemon pancakes are perfect for a spring weekend breakfast or brunch and will quickly become a family favorite!

-There’s something about a weekend morning that calls for a batch of pancakes on the griddle.
-While Sunday mornings are anything but slow and relaxing in a household with three young kids, the ritual of flipping pancakes with a baby on my hip and cup of coffee on the counter still gives the morning a peaceful feeling.
+There's something about a weekend morning that calls for a batch of pancakes on the griddle.
+While Sunday mornings are anything but slow and relaxing in a household with three young kids, the ritual of flipping pancakes (my go-to is my fluffy Buttermilk Pancakes!) with a baby on my hip and cup of coffee on the counter still gives the morning a peaceful feeling.
 Bonus if they're Lemon Blueberry Pancakes!

-I typically make my tried and true Vanilla Yogurt Pancake recipe, but when the ice starts to thaw and the birds start chirping, I get a craving for my Lemon Blueberry Pancakes.
-There’s something about the brightness from the lemon zest and the burst of flavor from ripe blueberries that matches the fresh new season of spring.
+We love my Vanilla Yogurt Pancake recipe, but when the ice starts to thaw and the birds start chirping, I get a craving for my Lemon Blueberry Pancakes.
+There's something about the brightness from the lemon zest and the burst of flavor from ripe blueberries that matches the fresh new season of spring.
+If you're a fan of lemon too, don't miss my Strawberry Lemon Scones and Lemon Raspberry French Toast Casserole!

 This lemon pancake recipe is quite simple, with no fancy ingredients that you wouldn't typically find in your pantry.